At-Home Chest Workout: Top 8 Exercises For a Bigger Chest

 When it comes to building a muscular chest, you may think you have to go to the gym.
 Yes, you certainly have to work out.
 However, that doesn't mean you have to work out in the gym!

-First, there's a few important things you need to know before you get started.
+First, there are a few important things you need to know before you get started.

 Stand upright with your feet hip-width apart and your arms held out in front of your body.
 Do a small jump, moving your legs out to either side of your body.
 At the same time, swing your arms out to either side of your body.
 Do another small jump to bring your arms and legs back to center, clapping your hands in front of your chest.
 Repeat this for reps in a fluid motion.